mixxxdj/mixxx/source/glossary.rst

    beatgrid
      A series of markers that point to the location of beats within the track.
-     Beatgrids are used for advanced mixing functions such as track sync, precise effects synchronization, looping and accurate :term:`BPM` representation.
+     Beatgrids are used for advanced mixing functions such as track :term:`sync`, precise effects synchronization, looping and accurate :term:`BPM` representation.

    MIDI
      Short for for Musical Instrument Digital Interface.
 A digital